 How to Stop CPS Harassment

-The Child Protective Services (CPS) division of the Texas Department of Family and Protective Services (DFPS) investigates allegations of child abuse and neglect.
-However, some CPS workers engage in intimidation, deception, and harassment in order to gain information and bully families they believe are uncooperative or question their authority.
+The Child Protective Services (CPS) division of the Texas Department of Family and Protective Services (DFPS) investigates child abuse and neglect allegations.
+However, some CPS workers use intimidation, deception, and harassment to gain information and bully families they believe are uncooperative or question their authority.

-As a result, CPS has a reputation for "snatching" kids and targeting families in order to settle scores that have more to do with flexing CPS institutional muscle than with protecting children.
-What, then, should you do if you are approached by CPS agents?
+As a result, CPS has a reputation for "snatching" kids and targeting families to settle scores that have more to do with flexing CPS institutional muscle than protecting children.
+What, then, should you do if CPS agents approach you?